mssalstrom/Group5-repo-projects/README.md

    - Click the "Send" button to delete the user.
    - You should receive a 204 status code indicating success.
 Please note that the website does not actually delete the user, but the request will still work.

 These steps guide you through creating, testing, and modifying requests within a Postman collection.
 Each step corresponds to a specific action, such as creating a new request, setting request details, sending the request, and verifying the response.
 Ensure to use the provided user ID for the update and delete requests to interact with specific user data.
+The use of `{{baseURL}}` demonstrates the use of variables in Postman, allowing for dynamic and flexible request URLs.

 # Request